-Performing internationally as soloist and chamber musician, Hedlund has partnered with a.o. principal players of the Vienna Philharmonic Orchestra, cellist Steven Isserlis, and pianist prof. Oliver Kern for chamber music.
+Performing internationally as soloist and chamber musician, Hedlund has partnered with a.o. principal players of the Vienna Philharmonic Orchestra and pianist prof. Oliver Kern for chamber music.
 She has also performed as soloist with a.o.
 La Tempesta orchestra, Istanbul Milli Insurance Orchestra, Vogtland Philharmonie, Wegelius Chamber Orchestra, Ensemble Borromini, Les Solistes de Monte Carlo, Presidential Orchestra of Northern Cyprus, Austrian Chamber Orchestra, Lohja City Orchestra, Kauniainen City Orchestra and OSUEL Symphony orchestra in Brazil.
 Linda Hedlund has performed successfully as soloist and chamber musician at many prestigious festivals including Helsinki Festival (Finland), Musica Nova (Helsinki), Grafenegg Festival (Austria), Nancyphonies (France), Honart Festival Konzerthaus Wien, Teatro Bibiena, Mantova and in Carnegie Hall, New York.
-Her performances have also been broadcasted on radio and TV in Finland (Yle), Rai TV 3, Turkish state television, RSI/Arte in Switzerland, Radio Classic, Czech Republic (Radio Free Europe), in Austria (ORF) and in the US (WFMT).
+Her performances have also been broadcasted on radio and TV in Finland (Yle), Rai TV 3, Turkish state television, RSI/Arte in Switzerland, Radio Classic, Borusan radio, Czech Republic (Radio Free Europe), in Austria (ORF) and in the US (WFMT).

-In addition to her career as a performing artist, she is also active as teacher and has given master classes in a.o.
+In addition to her career as a performing artist, she is active as teacher and has given master classes in a.o.
 USA University of Hawaii, Cervo Master Classes in Italy, South-America and Asia.

 She founded the Emäsalo Music Festival in 2006, taking place each summer in southern Finland On her acclaimed debut CD (issued under the Finnish label Fuga in 2008) she collaborated with pianist Oliver Kern in sonatas by Franck, Saint-Saëns and Debussy.
-Another CD (with guitarist Otto Tolonen) was released 2011 by Classic Concert Music Group, Salzburg as well as a live concert video (USB), Tango Intimamente with tango arrangements for violin and harp together with Floraleda Sacchi (Amadeus Arte/Naxos 2019).
-A new CD with music for violin and orchestra by a.o.
-George de Godzinsky will be released in 2020 by Naxos,
+Another CD (with guitarist Otto Tolonen) was released 2011 by Classic Concert Music Group, Salzburg as well as a live concert video (USB), Tango Intimamente with tango arrangements for violin and harp together with Floraleda Sacchi (Amadeus Arte 2019).
+A critically acclaimed album with music for violin and orchestra by a.o.
+George de Godzinsky was released in 2021 by Naxos.